lxc/incus/doc/events.md

 - `operation`: Shows all ongoing operations from creation to completion (including updates to their state and progress metadata).
 - `lifecycle`: Shows an audit trail for specific actions occurring over Incus.

+## Event ordering

+Events are delivered to each listener in the order that Incus generated them.

+A listener that cannot keep up with the stream is disconnected rather than having events silently skipped.
+After reconnecting, anything being tracked from the event stream should be re-fetched, as the events that occurred while disconnected are not resent.

+When using the Go client, handlers registered through `AddHandler` are called concurrently and may therefore observe events out of order.
+Calling `SetOrdered` on the listener before adding any handler makes them run one event at a time and in order instead.

 ## Event structure

 ### Example